bitmatrixstudio/craft-omnisearch/README.md

 Some things to do, and ideas for potential features:
 * Support for Craft Commerce
 * Support for Super Tables
 * Have suggestions?
-Post them in Github 'Issues'!
+Post them in [Github Issues](https://github.com/bitmatrixstudio/craft-omnisearch/issues)!

-Brought to you by [Bitmatrix Studio](github.com/bitmatrixstudio)
+Brought to you by [Bitmatrix Studio](https://github.com/bitmatrixstudio)